In Search of an Invisible $Z^\prime$: Phenomenology on and off the pole

 We now put together our findings by comparing the dominant bounds for the benchmark $Z^\prime$ models considered in the main text, and also comparing against three benchmark scenarios studied in~\cite{Allwicher:2024sso} that {\em do} run into the EWPOs, in Fig.~\ref{fig:BAR}.
 As we have argued, the conditions of electroweak neutrality plus anomaly cancellation require an order-1 coupling to up quarks, which unavoidably results in strong bounds from the LHC experiments.
 The main phenomenological differences are then driven by which leptons are also charged (notably if electrons are charged, the $Z^\prime$ will be extremely well-probed at FCC {\em off} the $Z$-peak) and by whether the lepton charge is comparable to the quark charge or is numerically very small.

-The expected sensitivities that we plot in Fig.~\ref{fig:BAR} are for FCC-ee projections both on and off the $Z$-pole, where for the former we use~\cite{Allwicher:2024sso} and for the latter we use~\cite{Greljo:2024ytg}.
-For Drell--Yan we plot High-Luminosity LHC projections, which are straightforwardly extrapolated from current bounds assuming HL-LHC will accumulate an integrated luminosity of 3 $\text{ab}^{-1}$.
+The expected sensitivities that we plot in Fig.~\ref{fig:BAR} are for FCC-ee projections both on and off the $Z$-pole, where for the former we use~\cite{Allwicher:2024sso} in addition to the new computations in \S \ref{sec:Zpole}, and for the latter we use results from~\cite{Greljo:2024ytg}.
+For Drell--Yan we plot High-Luminosity LHC projections, which we compute using \texttt{HighPT}~\cite{Allwicher:2022mcg} as described in \S \ref{sec:2q2l}, which is based on extrapolating current bounds assuming HL-LHC will accumulate an integrated luminosity of 3 $\text{ab}^{-1}$.
 For the dijet constraints we perform a similar na\"ive rescaling of the bound to an integrated luminosity of 3 $\text{ab}^{-1}$, using in this case the non-resonant search as quoted in \eqref{eq:4qEFTbound} for the case of BM2, for which a very slow improvement of $\Lambda$ scaling with the eighth root of the luminosity ratio is expected (similar to the non-resonant $pp\to \ell\ell$ case).
-An extrapolation of the resonant search result is much harder to estimate, because the improvement of the dijet reach depends crucially on the kinematic endpoints of the search.
+An extrapolation of the resonant search result is harder to estimate, because the improvement of the dijet reach depends crucially on the kinematic endpoints of the search.
 For the first three benchmarks described below, which correspond to the scenarios in~\cite{Allwicher:2024sso}, the coupling to quarks is vector-like (and flavour-universal in two cases) rather than right-handed as for BMs 1 and 2, and so we use the bounds for a different signal model in the non-resonant dijet analysis of CMS~\cite{CMS:2018ucw} to perform our HL-LHC extrapolation.